sparsetech/trail/manual/introduction.md

 [package value="pl.metastack.metarouter.manual"]
 # Introduction
 MetaRouter is a routing library for Scala and Scala.js.

-It allows to define type-safe routes that can be composed.
-Furthermore, routes can be mapped to `case class`es.
+It allows to define type-safe routes, generate URLs and perform pattern matching.

 ## Installation
 Add the following dependencies to your build configuration: